brand icon Mar4

 Be sure to check the specific dress code of the course you’re playing, as some may have stricter guidelines.

-My Favorite Golf Outfits (cute golf clothes that work off the course too)
+My Favorite Golf Outfits (Cute Golf Clothes that Work Off the Course too)

-Dresses
+Golf Dresses

 Amazon Collared Golf Dress

 This $35 golf dress meets all of my standards for a feminine golf outfit.
-First, it’s collared, and most golf courses that I’ve been to require collars, even for ladies.
-Second, it comes with shorts to pair with it underneath.
-I like that the shorts aren’t built into the dress since that makes restroom breaks difficult.
+First, it’s collared, and most golf courses I’ve been to require collars, even for ladies.
+Second, it comes with shorts to pair with it underneath, and I like that the shorts aren’t built into the dress since that makes restroom breaks difficult.
 Third, it comes in a handful of cute colors.
 The fit isn’t tight, but it’s also not baggy.
 I feel totally appropriate in the clubhouse as well as on the course.

 When I bought this, small was their smallest size, so that’s what I have.
 Now that they carry XS, I’ll be ordering another color in that size since it’ll fit me just a little bit better.